 Even if I’m on holiday I still check my emails as often I have wifi, because I’m addicted.

 Annoying problems that can make this Influencer Life all harder

 So I have defined what my version of a week off looks like.
 The real issue is people don’t understand why you’re still posting on social media.

 When a shopkeeper goes on holiday, the shop is closed.
 No access, no visibility.

 Whereas when you’re a business and your business is your actual self – you’re still there, posting, and visible.
 You are still using social media to scroll, engage, and post.
 So it seems weird to take a week off but still be using your work tool.
 I suppose it’s almost like taking a week off in an office, but still coming in the next day wearing your casual outfit and instead of doing work you sit at your computer and watch a movie.

 “But she’s not really taking time off because she’s still on social” – I’ve heard people say about other influencers who are “taking a break”.
 Ok I get you, but it’s not weird at all.
 You’re just keeping things ticking along.
 It’s a mindset change.
 Just do it anyway.
 You aren’t just a business – you still want to use social media for enjoyment rather than work.
 So just use it as you want to and try not to worry of what people may think.

-So no matter how you do it, or what you do to find solace in this noisy Social world, make sure you do it.
+So no matter how you do it, or what you do to find solace in this noisy Influencer Life, make sure you do it.